Section 3.1 โSolvingโ Differential Equations Using Graphs

 Start with the same Python code as in

-Activity 3.4 and try various small changes to the code.
+Activityย 3.4 and try various small changes to the code.
 Identify where and how in the code to make the changes suggested below, and discuss the effects of each change on the resulting graph.
 Here and elsewhere, whenever we work with Python, feel free to try your own adaptations to the code.

-Change the value of \(\beta\text{.}\) Identify where in the Python code to make this change, and comment on how the output graph changes when \(\beta\) increases or decreases.
-(While you can change \(\beta\) to any value you like, recall that a realistic outbreak model requires \(\beta > 0\text{.}\))
+\(\beta\text{.}\) Identify where in the Python code to make this change, and comment on how the output graph changes when

-Change the initial conditions so that \(S(0) \neq 49\text{,}\) \(I(0) \neq 1\text{,}\) or both.
+\(S(0) \neq 49\text{,}\) \(I(0) \neq 1\text{,}\) or both.
 Comment on how these changes affect the resulting graph.
-(To stay in the realm of biologically feasible outbreaks, keep \(S(0) > 0\) and \(I(0) > 0\text{.}\))
+(To stay in the realm of biologically feasible outbreaks, keep

-Change the time range.
-Continue to begin at \(t=0\text{,}\) but change the end time to something different than \(t=8\text{.}\) Discuss reasons why a modeler may want to change the time range, and identify ways in which changing the time range causes the output graph to change.
+\(t=8\text{.}\) Discuss reasons why a modeler may want to change the time range, and identify ways in which changing the time range causes the output graph to change.

-Change the step size for time \(t\) so that Python steps forward in increments of 1.0 instead of 0.1.
+\(t\) so that Python steps forward in increments of 1.0 instead of 0.1.
 Identify where in the Python code to make this change, and observe any ways in which the output graph looks different after the change.

 These are all the basics for numerically solving a system of differential equations.
 In